Meet the Team

 Before his studies, he served for 6 years in the IDF as a combat officer and received several awards for outstanding service as commander and officer.

 Ofir Magdaci is a student in the masters program for outstanding students at the department of Industrial Engineering at Tel-Aviv University specializing in Business Analytics.
-Ofir won the Rector’s Excellence Award this year, and have been in the dean’s list every year so far.
+Ofir won the Rector’s Excellence Award, and has been on the dean’s list every year so far.

-Prior to the masters program, Ofir was working as a Product Analyst at Intel’s Advanced Analytics team, using Machine Learning, Big Data and Data Mining solutions to improve validation efforts in the company.
+Prior to the masters program, Ofir worked as a Product Analyst at Intel’s Advanced Analytics team, using Machine Learning, Big Data and Data Mining solutions to improve validation efforts in the company.